Tip: Use the Forensic Scientist CV Template below as an example to help you write your own personal and fully-tailored CV.

 Ensuring equipment is sterile for use and in a serviceable condition

-Monitoring equipment levels and ordered more stock when needed
+Monitoring equipment levels and ordering more stock when needed

 Presenting findings and reports to supervisors